 2. Wellness at work

 In-house fitness and wellness programs offer an additional prevention opportunity.
 The Augusta (Ga.)
-Fire Department began a mandatory wellness program in 2014, which requires every firefighter to work out at least one hour per day while on duty.
+Fire Department began a mandatory wellness program, which requires every firefighter to work out at least one hour per day while on duty.
 A fitness and wellness program, according to the IAFF study, should emphasize healthy diets, regular exercise and good sleep habits.

 3. Get some sleep

 Yes, that’s easier said than done.
 For both career and volunteer firefighters and EMTs, tones going off in the middle of the night are quality sleep killers.
 Getting the proper amount of sleep is important to maintaining a healthy weight, a key factor in heart health.
 Short sleep and shift work can affect metabolism and weight.

 4. Consume more fresh foods, fewer processed foods

 We all know that a healthy diet is important.
 Nonetheless, it’s an important component of preventing heart disease.
 You can achieve a healthier diet by eating more home-prepared foods and less processed foods, purchasing or ordering foods that are low in sodium and reading Nutrition Facts labels.

 Again, easier said than done.
 Excessive stress can lead to increased heart rate, elevated blood pressure and sleep disturbance.
 There are many causes of work stressors in fire and EMS that can contribute to unhealthy behaviors, such as smoking, excessive eating or increased alcohol consumption.
 Firefighters and EMS providers are also exposed to extreme stressors that can develop into post-traumatic stress disorder.
 It may not always be possible to immediately address the source of your stress, but there are preventive steps, such as identifying the cause and knowing when to ask for help, that can be taken.
 Regular exercise is a good short-term stress reducer.